nais/doc/docs/addons/leader-election.md

 With leader election it is possible to have one responsible pod.
 This can be used to control that only one pod runs a batch-job or similar tasks.
-This is done by asking the `elector` container which pod is the current leader, and comparing that to the pod's hostname.
+This is done by asking the [elector container](https://github.com/nais/elector) which pod is the current leader, and comparing that to the pod's hostname.

 The leader election configuration does not control which pod the external service requests will be routed to.

 ## Enable leader election

-Enabling leader election in a pod is done by adding the line `leaderElection: true` to your `nais.yaml`-file.
+Enabling leader election in a pod is done by adding the line `leaderElection: true`[doc api](https://doc.nais.io/nais-application/application/#leaderelection) in the spec section to your `nais.yaml`-file.
 With that setting enabled, NAIS will sidecar an elector container into your pod.

 When you have the `elector` container running in your pod,